Rockefeller Center Christmas Tree

 As mentioned above, some Lutheran traditions credit Martin Luther with placing the first lighted candles on a Christmas tree.

-Another legend says that in the early 16th century, people in Germany combined two customs that had been practiced in different countries around the globe.
-The Paradise tree (a fir tree decorated with apples) represented the Tree of Knowledge in the Garden of Eden.
-The Christmas Light, a small, pyramid-like frame, usually decorated with glass balls, tinsel and a candle on top, was a symbol of the birth of Christ as the Light of the World.
-Changing the tree’s apples to tinsel balls and cookies and combining this new tree with the light placed on top, the Germans created the tree that many of us know today.
+Another legend says that in the early 16th century, people in Germany combined two customs that had been practiced in different countries around the globe to create the modern tree tradition.
+The first was the Paradise tree, a fir tree decorated with apples that represented the Tree of Knowledge in the Garden of Eden.
+The second—a small pyramid-like frame known as the Christmas Light and usually decorated with glass balls, tinsel and a candle on top—was a symbol of the birth of Christ as the Light of the World.
+Germans changed the tree’s apples to tinsel balls and cookies and placed a light on top to mirror today’s Christmas tree decorations.

 Christmas Trees in South Africa